 Improvement of Respiratory Function

-The stimulating characters of lavender essential oil make it an ideal choice for alleviating the symptoms of respiratory issues such as the flu, coughs, colds, and sinus congestion.
+The stimulating characters of lavender essential oil make it an ideal choice for alleviating the symptoms of respiratory issues.
+This includes the flu, coughs, colds, and sinus congestion.
 The oil can either be used as vapor inhaled through a diffuser or applied to the skin of the neck, chest and back after being diluted with a carrier oil or lotion.
 This can loosen up phlegm, relieving congestion and speeding up overall recovery.

 Skincare and Haircare

 Because lavender essential oil has antiseptic properties, it is known to support healthier-looking skin.
-In the past, lavender baths were popular among the royalty in Persia, Greece, and Rome, and now, it continues to be a popular spa ingredient.
-For use on skin, a few drops of lavender essential oil can be diluted with a carrier oil of choice and applied to the selected area, focusing on patches of skin that may be dry.
-Additionally, just like in the past, a few drops of lavender essential oil can be added to a warm bath or used in a bath salt or bath oil.
+In the past, lavender baths were popular among the royalty in Persia, Greece, and Rome.
+Now, it continues to be a popular spa ingredient.
+For skin use, a few drops of lavender essential oil can be diluted with a carrier oil and applied to the selected area.
+Patches of dry skin may benefit the most from this oil.
+Additionally, a few drops of lavender essential oil can be added to a warm bath or used in a bath salt or bath oil.

-In addition to its efficacy in removing lice, lice eggs, or nits, lavender essential oil has also proved helpful for individuals who experience hair loss, presenting a 40% increase in hair growth in some cases if rubbed regularly on the scalp.
+In addition to its efficacy in removing lice, lice eggs, or nits, lavender has also proved helpful for individuals who experience hair loss.
+Remarkably, it presents a 40% increase in hair growth in some cases if rubbed regularly on the scalp.